like-comment-get-scammed/like-comment-get-scammed.github.io/code/README.md

 ### Usage Restrictions

 1. The code must not be used for spamming or any activities that violate Google's policies (e.g. Google Cloud API/YouTube policies), local laws, international laws, or general ethical standards.
-2. Any form of misuse that contradicts these guidelines is strictly prohibited and falls outside the intended use of this software.
+2. Any form of misuse that contradicts these guidelines is strictly prohibited and falls outside the intended use of the code snippet.

 ### No Liability